×

 When we asked people living in San Juan about club and activities where newcomers can meet others, they responded:

 "Expats in San Juan often join various clubs and activities to socialize and meet new people.
 These include sports clubs such as golf, tennis, and swimming clubs, where they can enjoy their favorite sports while mingling with locals and other expats.
 There are also cultural clubs that focus on Filipino traditions and customs, providing expats with a deeper understanding of the local culture.
 Language classes are another popular activity among expats.
 Learning the local language, Tagalog, not only helps them communicate better but also provides an opportunity to meet other learners.
 Cooking classes are also popular, where expats can learn to prepare traditional Filipino dishes.
 Expats also participate in volunteer work or community service, which is a great way to give back to the community and meet like-minded individuals.
 There are numerous non-profit organizations and charities in San Juan that welcome the help of expats.
 In addition to these activities, expats often meet people through their work or their children's schools.
 Networking events and social gatherings are also common, especially those organized by expat communities.
 These events can range from casual meetups in local bars to more formal dinners and parties.
 Furthermore, there are several online platforms and social media groups specifically for expats in San Juan, where they can ask for advice, share experiences, and arrange meetups.
 These online communities are particularly helpful for new arrivals who are still finding their feet.
 Lastly, simply exploring the city, visiting local markets, and dining in local restaurants can lead to unexpected encounters and friendships.
-The people of San Juan are known for their hospitality and friendliness, making it easy for expats to feel welcome and make new connections," commented one expat who made the move to San Juan.
+The people of San Juan are known for their hospitality and friendliness, making it easy for expats to feel welcome and make new connections," wrote a member in San Juan.

 Learn MoreGet Quote